benmajor/jQuery-Touch-Events/README.md

 `yAmount` - number of pixels the swipe occupied on the Y-axis (returned regardless of direction).

-`startEvent` - Object containing the same data as a `tap` event, but captured when swiping begins.
+`startEvnt` - Object containing the same data as a `tap` event, but captured when swiping begins.

 `endEvent` - Object containing the same data as a `tap` event, but captured when swiping is complete.